eslamkhaled560/Sprints-Tasks/13- Jenkins/1- Simple docker task/Readme.md

 -----------------------------------------
 ## 4- Create free style project and link it to private git repo containing any dockerfile then build an image from this dockerfile and push it to private docker repo

-I used 2 approaches __(VM, WSL)__ in this section because I encouuntered and error using VMm and it will be illustrated below and how i fixed it.
+I used 2 approaches __(VM, WSL)__ in this section because I encountered and error using VM and I fixed it. it will be illustrated below.

 - [Link to the used repository.](https://github.com/ianmiell/simple-dockerfile)